dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/contact-manager/iteration-6-use-test-driven-development-cs.md

 | Name | nvarchar(50) | False |

-Next, we need to delete all of the data from the Contacts table (otherwise, we won t be able to create a relationship between the Contacts and Groups tables).
+Next, we need to delete all of the data from the Contacts table (otherwise, we won't be able to create a relationship between the Contacts and Groups tables).
 Follow these steps:

 1. Right-click the Contacts table and select the menu option **Show Table Data**.
 2. Delete all of the rows.